-A 3345 System can be used with a webcam connected to Bluehill 3 to track the force needed to tear flexible plastic film in accordance with ASTM D 1004-13.
+A single column system can be used with a webcam connected to Bluehill Universal to track the force needed to tear flexible plastic film in accordance with ASTM D1004-13.

 For thermal insulating materials used in construction, EN 1607 tells how to determine the tensile strength perpendicular to its faces.